Practical computational advantage from the quantum switch on a generalized family of promise problems: Discussion

 Our results might also inspire exploration of promise problems and the quantum switch using non-photonic systems.
 As noted in Ref. \cite{Zhao20}, there are a number of systems with continuous degrees of freedom that could be candidates for the quantum switch, including trapped ions or cavity QED systems.

 Generalization of the Fourier and Hadamard promise problem to the CHPP also inspires further study from a fundamental point of view.
-Causal non-separability of the quantum switch has been experimentally confirmed for the case of two gates acting on a qubit target\cite{Rubino2017, goswami18,Cao2022}, but a similar proof with gates acting on either higher-dimensional or CV systems is still lacking.
-Furthermore, as far as we are aware, the question about the causal non-separability of the $(N,p)$-\texttt{switch} remains open.
+Causal non-separability of the quantum switch has been experimentally confirmed for the case of two gates acting on a qubit target \cite{Rubino2017, goswami18,Cao2022}, but a similar proof with gates acting on either higher-dimensional or CV systems is still lacking.
+Furthermore, as far as we are aware, nor has experimental demonstration of causal non-separability of the $(N,p)$-\texttt{switch} been reported.